Awards for Financial Reporting

-The City of Lake Oswego has received the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association (GFOA) of the United States and Canada every year since its 1991-92 audit report.
-The certificate is presented to governments whose Comprehensive Annual Financial Report achieves the highest standards in government accounting and financial reporting.
+The City of Lake Oswego has received the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association (GFOA) of the United States and Canada every year since its fiscal year 1991-92 audit report.
+The certificate is presented to governments whose Annual Comprehensive Financial Report (ACFR) achieves the highest standards in government accounting and financial reporting.

-Oregon Municipal Audit Law (ORS 297.405 - 297.555) requires a financial audit and examination be made of the accounts and financial affairs of every municipal corporation at least once a year.
+Oregon Municipal Audit Law (ORS 297.405 - 297.555) requires an independent financial audit and examination be made of the accounts and financial affairs of every municipal corporation at least once a year.

-The City presents its financial statements in the Comprehensive Annual Financial Report (CAFR).
-This CAFR document includes the audited results of all City funds as well as the results of the urban renewal agency.
+The City presents its financial statements in the Annual Comprehensive Financial Report (ACFR) for the fiscal year ending June 30.
+This Annual Comprehensive Financial Report (ACFR) document includes the audited results of all City funds as well as the results of the urban renewal agency.
 The City has received an unqualified or "clean" opinion on the financial statements from our independent auditors for more than twenty-five years.

 These annual financial audits found that the City's financial statements present fairly its financial condition and are in conformance with generally accepted accounting principles applied on a consistent basis.
 Additionally, these annual financial audits have included favorable Compliance and Internal Control reports as required by Government Auditing Standards.

-Lake Oswego has also received the GFOA Distinguished Budget Presentation Award every year since its 1999-00 budget (except did not submit the budget in FY2010).
+Lake Oswego also received the GFOA Distinguished Budget Presentation Award every fiscal year that the City submitted an application between FY00 - FY19.
+(The City did not apply for the award for FY10 and FY15).

 This award is the highest form of recognition in governmental budgeting.
 Its attainment represents a significant accomplishment by a governmental entity, its financial staff, and its management.
 Presentation of the award to an entity helps reinforce the importance of its budgeting efforts.